Elsie Inglis: First World War

 Although she had already had turned 50 at the start of the conflict, it was during the First World War that she made her mark.
 Despite government resistance, Inglis established the Scottish Women's Hospitals for Foreign Service Committee, an organisation funded by the women's suffrage movement to provide all female staffed relief hospitals for the Allied war effort, including doctors and technical staff (paid) and others including nurses and transport staff and others as volunteers.

-Inglis wanted a neutral name in order to attract "wide support from men and women". but was able to use her connections to the suffrage movement to raise money for what became the Scottish Women's Hospitals (SWH).
+Inglis wanted a neutral name to attract "wide support from men and women". but was able to use her connections to the suffrage movement to raise money for what became the Scottish Women's Hospitals (SWH).
 Inglis approached the Scottish Red Cross to help with funding, but the head of the Scottish Red Cross, George Beatson denied Inglis' request stating that the Red Cross was in the hands of the War Office and he could have "nothing to say to a hospital staffed by women."
 To start the project, "she opened a fund with £100 of her own money."
 Millicent Fawcett, of NUWSS took up the cause and invited Inglis to speak about the SWH in London, and by the next month, Inglis had her first £1,000.
 The goal was £50,000.
 Collection boxes had the NUWSS logo in small print, one is held in the National Museum of Scotland.

 The organisation was active in sending eventually 14 teams to Belgium, France, Serbia and Russia.

 When Inglis approached the Royal Army Medical Corps to offer them a ready-made medical unit staffed by qualified women, the War Office told her, "my good lady, go home and sit still."
 It was, instead, the French government that took up her offer and established a unit in France and then she led her own unit in Serbia.
 Inglis was involved in all aspects of the organisation of this service down to the colours of the uniform, 'a hodden grey, with Gordon tartan facings'.
 The French hospital was based at the Abbey of Royaumont and was run by Frances Ivens from January 1915 to March 1919.
 Inglis had initially offered a 100-bed hospital but it grew to hold 600 beds as it coped with the severity of battles, including that on the Somme.